 Calling all pebble wrestlers!
 Let’s talk crash pads.
 How do you choose one?
-What makes some crash pads more preferable than others?
+What makes some bouldering pads or bouldering mats preferable to others?
+What are the best bouldering crash mats out there?
 Can’t I just use a mattress?
 We will cover all of that and more.
 But before we get started, you should know the following:

-- You are going to be hard-pressed to find a “bad” crash pad from big-name brands.
-If you are nervous about buying a “bad” crash pad, stay within the established climbing brands: Organic, Mad Rock, Metolius, Black Diamond, Petzl, Misty Mountain, and Evolv.
-You can’t go wrong with a pad made by one of these companies.
-This guide, however, is designed to help you pick the best one for your needs.
+You will be hard-pressed to find a “bad” crash pad from big-name brands.
+If you are nervous about buying a “bad” crash mat, stay within the established climbing brands: Organic, Mad Rock, Metolius, Black Diamond, Petzl, Misty Mountain, and Evolv.
+You can’t go wrong with a bouldering pad made by one of these companies.
+This guide, however, is designed to help you pick the best bouldering pad to meet your needs.

-- If you haven’t budgeted at least $150 for a crash pad, wait until you can.
-Any pad cheaper than $150 is not going to be worth the purchase.
+If you haven’t budgeted at least $150 for a bouldering pad, wait until you can.
+Any pad cheaper than $150 will not be worth the purchase.

 Let’s do this!
-Not all crash pads are created equal, especially when it comes to your budget.
-To pick out a crash pad that hits all of your needs AND falls in your budget, let’s first go over the difference between, say, a $400 Black Diamond Mondo Pad and a $150 Metolius Session Pad.
+Not all crash mats are created equal, especially regarding your budget.
+To pick out a bouldering mat that hits all of your needs AND falls within your budget, let’s first go over the difference between a $400 Black Diamond Mondo Pad and a $150 Metolius Session Pad.
 These are both great pads but have very different uses.
 To understand those uses, we’ll break down crash pads into three distinct attributes: style, size, and materials.

 Crash Pad Style

-The style of a crash pad refers mainly to the closing method of the pad but also the overall design.
-As of 2017, there are 3 main crash pad styles: Hinge, Taco, and New Baffled.
+The style of a bouldering pad refers mainly to the closing method of the pad but also the overall design.
+As of 2017, there are three main bouldering pad styles: Hinge, Taco, and New Baffled.

-- Hinge crash pads are really two pieces of foam held together by a thin piece of the outer fabric.
+Hinge crash mats are really two pieces of foam held together by a thin piece of the outer fabric.
 Often times they come with straps to wear as a backpack AND to carry like a briefcase.
-There have been a couple of iterations of hinge pads over the years by different companies including the angle hinge, which angles the top layer of foam all the way to the closing point of the hinge, and the hybrid hinge, which contains one layer of continuous padding along the top while the bottom layers are separated as normal.
-Be sure you are aware of what kind of hinge you are looking at when shopping for hinge style crash pads.
+There have been a couple of iterations of hinge pads over the years by different companies, including the angle hinge, which angles the top layer of foam all the way to the closing point of the hinge, and the hybrid hinge, which contains one layer of continuous padding along the top while the bottom layers are separated as normal.
+Be sure you know what kind of hinge you are looking at when shopping for hinge-style crash mats.

-- Folds nicely.
-Hinge style crash pads fold down the most of any style which is optimal for storage.
+Folds nicely.
+Hinge-style bouldering pads fold down most of any style, which is optimal for storage.
 I have found that they are also the best to shove gear into on the approach.

-- Taco style pads are made up of one continuous piece of padding that is closed by folding the single piece in half (it looks like a taco).
-Every taco pad I have seen comes with backpack straps but sometimes they do not have side handles.
+Taco-style pads comprise one continuous piece of padding that is closed by folding the single piece in half (it looks like a taco).
+Every taco pad I have seen comes with backpack straps, but sometimes they do not have side handles.

-- No hinges or openings for rocks to get you on uneven terrain.
+No hinges or openings for rocks to poke through on uneven terrain.
 Taco pads are perfect for laying right over any terrain and creating a nice landing zone when there isn’t one.

 Crash Pad Size

-Crash pad manufacturers make size choice pretty simple for us.
-You are generally going to find two sizes of pads: small and large.
+Bouldering mat manufacturers make size choices pretty simple for us.
+You will generally find two sizes of pads: small and large.
 Sometimes these are called half and full or medium and big.
 Regardless, you are looking at a 3ft x 4ft pad or a 4ft x 5ft pad.
 These sizes may vary slightly from manufacturer to manufacturer but for the most part, these are your options.
 So, are you looking for a big pad or a little one?

-If you have the space and budget for a big pad, get one.
+Get one if you have the space and budget for a big pad.
 Otherwise, I’ve taken plenty of falls onto small pads, it’s not so bad.

 Crash Pad Materials